Tempur Sealy to buy Mattress Firm in $4 billion deal

 Mattress Firm CEO John Eck added that the transaction will increase the companies’ ability “to better address consumers’ needs and drive growth.”

-Tempur Sealy will pay about $2.7 billion in cash and $1.3 billion in stock to Mattress Firm, which is privately held.
+Tempur Sealy will pay about $2.7 billion in cash and $1.3 billion in stock to Mattress Firm, which is partially owned by Steinhoff International Holdings NV.
 That reflects the issuance of 34.2 million common shares, based on Monday’s closing share price of $37.62.

 After the transaction is complete, Mattress Firm shareholders will own about 16.6% of the combined company and Tempur Sealy shareholders will own the rest.